DanielBMarkham/Info-Ops/manuscript/chapter6.md

 The next two months consisted of all of us in that room asking questions of one another and writing down the conclusions we reached.
 We also brought in folks from other parts of the agency and asked them questions.

-Initially, our quesions focused around what the current various systems did, but we also had to talk about what the new system would do.
+Initially, our questions focused around what the current various systems did, but we also had to talk about what the new system would do.

 But wait, that's two completely different things, right?

 ## Temporal Indicators

 Our last group of tags are called **Temporal Indicators**.
 I build software for people.
 Most of the time our discussions are around what they want in the future.
-But a few times in my career I've had to spend time talking about how things \were in the past -- or how they are currently.
+But a few times in my career I've had to spend time talking about how things were in the past -- or how they are currently.

 The Temporal Indicators I've used for those situations are **Was, As-Is, and To-Be**